joyceycodes/DealerDesk/README.md

 2. Select 'Open in terminal'
 3. Run `python manage.py createsuperuser' in the container terminal.
 4. Complete the form to set username and password for the superuser.
-5. Navigate to the corresponding URL for the microservice that you just created a superuser for:
+5. Navigate to the corresponding URL for the microservice that you just created a superuser for to log in sign in:
     - Inventory: http://localhost:8100/admin/
     - Service: http://localhost:8080/admin/
     - Sales: http://localhost:8090/admin/